P ≠ RP Proof

 are exhaustive: Either Q simulates the running of S or not; and, if Q

-simulates the running of S, then it can test on it é2n/3ù inputs (1.i); arbitrarily less than these
+simulates the running of S, then it can test on it é2n/3ù inputs or more (1.i);

-previously computed whose return decides the
+anyway previously computed whose return

-tested must be polynomial in n in order to Q can decide the Maj2/3-XG-SAT in deterministic polynomial
+alternatives besides that ones.
+(Note: Into ways (1.ii) and (1.iii), m must be polynomial in n in order to Q can decide the

 As well, the running